wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-user-experience-portals/includes/6-content-search.md

 Notes and attachments on knowledge articles and web files are searched as well.
 For more information, see [Search within file attachment content](/powerapps/maker/portals/configure/search-file-attachment/?azure-portal=true).

 All other tables, both system and custom, that might have been used to generate portal content are not part of the global search.
 They cannot be added to the global search, but targeted search functionality is available.
-For example, if an table is used to generate a list of rows on a page, that list can include search capabilities.
+For example, if a table is used to generate a list of rows on a page, that list can include search capabilities.

 ## Faceted search